dansand/ResChapter/content/numpy.md

 Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
 We will provide links ot material to help you master these subjects later on.

 By the end of this chapter you will learn:

-1. Why structured, numeric data is cool and totally relevant
+1. Why structured, numeric data is relevant
 2. How to handle, access, and query structured, numeric data, using Python
 3. The 'flavour' of using Numpy for a data science problem.

 Finally, the introduction should end with a contents page listing how the rest of the chapter will flow.

 ## Context